yoelmatveyev/marthue/INFO.md

 For output, the matching substring is removed and the replacing string is printed out.
 If a rule is marked for both input and output, the string on the right side is printed out and the matching string is replaced by the user’s input.

-Each block may be labeled and each rule, if applicable, may result after its application in a jump to another block.
-The block, from which the jump was made, is recorded in a stack.
-When a block’s operation terminates and the stack is not empty, the computation returns to the previous block.
-This feature allows to implement subroutine-like nested procedures of arbitrary complexity.

-Unless overwritten by the programmer’s identical labels, the following 6 labels have a special meaning:

-"."  - terminate the entire program

-"," - finish the current block

-"^" - empty the stack and return to the beginning of the entire program

-"?" - jump to a random block

-"+" - jump to the next block or terminate the program if the current block is the last one

-"-" - jump to the previous block or ignore, if the current block is the first one.
+Each block may be labeled.
+Labels must be non-constant Lisp symbols, such as *a*, *a11*, but not strings, numbers, keys etc.

+Each rule, if applicable, may call another block after its application as a function.
+The computation continues from there block by block until an explicit return operator.
+Function calls are recorded in a stack, allowing nested and recursive function calls.

+An non-constant Lisp symbol following the two strings of the rule causes a call to the matching labeled block.
+The :R key reverses its meaning and uses the symbol as a return address, similar to the Lisp operator RETURN-FROM.
+The :R key without an address returns from the last call, similar to the Lisp operator RETURN.

-Any attempt to jump to the same block as the current one or to a non-existent block is ignored.
-If several blocks are identically labeled, the program jumps randomly to one of them.
+Any attempt to call the current block or return to it is ignored.
+Markov and Thue algorithms are self-recursive in themselves.
+Recursion between the algorithms is possible, e.g. calling B from A and C from B until some rule invokes a return back to A.

+If several blocks are identically labeled, the function call chooses ramdomly one of them.

+Importantly, calling a non-existent fuction or return without a corresponding former call causes the entire program to halt.

 # Syntax